miu200521358/pmx_dressup/archive/Readme_en.txt

 　【Notes】
 　　The weights of the costume models have been slightly altered to clean up the deformation.
 　　　This product is not available for costume models for which weight manipulation is not permitted.
+　　If the mesh of the costume has weights on it other than the quasi-standard, the deformation may not be clean

 ----------------------------------------------------------------
 Video distribution